-- 10. When a complainant is not satisfied with our response, we will ask them to write to the OfS's Head of Governance explaining why they think that we have not considered the complaint properly and asking us to review our decision.
+- 10. When a complainant is not satisfied with our response, we will ask them to write to the OfS's Head of Governance using the complaints email address asking for a second stage review of their complaint and our decision.
+They should explain why they think that we have not considered the complaint properly.
 This should be done within 60 calendar days from the date of our written response.
 We will acknowledge the request within seven calendar days. - 11.
-When a complainant contacts the Head of Governance, they should explain why they think we have not adequately considered their complaint.
+When a complainant contacts the Head of Governance requesting a second stage review, they should explain why they think we have not adequately considered their complaint.
 For example, did we fail to consider evidence which they think should have affected our decision?
 It is not sufficient to say simply that they are dissatisfied with our decision. - 12.
 The Head of Governance will look at the request.
-If they don't think it warrants a second review, they will let the complaint know within 30 days, giving reasons for their decision.
+If they don't think it warrants a second stage review, they will let the complaint know within 30 working days, giving reasons for their decision.
 Their decision will be final. - 13.
 If the Head of Governance thinks that a review is justified, they will do one of the following: - Commission someone with no previous involvement in the complaint, to review the complaint and the OfS's response. - For issues that the Head of Governance judges to be exceptional, they will convene a panel of people chaired by a non-executive OfS board member to carry out a second review of the complaint.
 The panel will include two other non-executive individuals drawn from the board or any of the board's committees.
 The chair of the panel will decide its membership.
 Depending on the outcome of its review and the significance of the issues arising, the panel will have the authority to make recommendations or advise the OfS chief executive or the chair on further actions and may report on its work to the board.